sindhujasankararaman/Repeat-Customer-Rate-Analysis-using-Power-BI/README.md

 - Key metrics like **repeat customer rate**, **sales contribution**, and **purchase frequency**

 This combination of Power Query for data preparation and Power BI for visualization enabled a seamless end-to-end analytics workflow, providing clear and actionable insights for stakeholders.

+To support deeper exploration, the dashboard is fully interactive—users can hover over visuals and drill down by month, season, or year, enabling customized insights based on temporal trends.

+Link to the Dashboard

 # Business Questions
 I have delved deep into the data to answer the following business questions: